Back To Search Results

 Breastfeeding considerations: Castor oil is a potent stimulant laxative.
 Homeopathic preparations of castor oil are sometimes used to reduce milk flow or as a galactagogue, although no scientifically valid clinical trials support these uses.
 Some preparations can be toxic to infants.
 Galactagogues should not replace evaluation and counseling on modifiable factors affecting milk production.
 No data exist on the excretion of castor plant components into breast milk or their safety and efficacy in nursing mothers or infants.
 Due to the lack of information, other laxatives may be preferred during lactation.
 The administration of castor oil to infants is risky and should be avoided due to adverse effects.[13]

 Pediatric patients: Castor oil is frequently used in teas in newborn Haitian children to facilitate the passage of meconium stool or treat minor illnesses.
 Although typically administered in small doses, larger volumes are occasionally used, leading to significant risks.
 This traditional practice is underdocumented and can result in adverse outcomes.
 Consequently, administering castor oil to newborns is not advisable and should be avoided.[14]
 As per the product labeling, adults and children aged 12 and older can take 1 to 4 tablespoons of castor oil daily, as advised by a clinician.
-The recommended dosage for children between the ages of 2 and 12 is 1 to 3 teaspoons daily or as directed by a clinician.
+The recommended dosage for children between the ages of 2 and 12 is 1 to 3 teaspoons daily or as a clinician directs.

 Older patients: Castor oil should be used cautiously in older patients due to the increased risk of adverse effects related to potential renal and cardiac impairment, as well as possible fluid and electrolyte imbalance.